 A range of terms are used to describe violence within families and relationships in Aotearoa New Zealand.
 Definitions of family and whānau violence may vary depending on the context or purpose, for example policy, legal or research.
 Below are links to a range of New Zealand and international definitions commonly used in the field.

-A commonly used policy definition of family violence in New Zealand is from Te Rito: New Zealand Family Violence Prevention Strategy (Ministry of Social Development, 2002):
+A commonly used policy definition of family violence in New Zealand is from Te Rito: New Zealand Family Violence Prevention Strategy (Ministry of Social Development, 2002, p.8):

 "Family violence covers a broad range of controlling behaviours, commonly of a physical, sexual, and/or psychological nature which typically involve fear, intimidation and emotional deprivation.
 It occurs within a variety of close interpersonal relationships, such as between partners, parents and children, siblings, and in other relationships where significant others are not part of the physical household but are part of the family and/or are fulfilling the function of family.
 Common forms of violence in families/whānau include: